 Be the positive person who brings out the best in others – students and teachers!

-*Personal note: I’ve been a co-teacher for many of my 20+ years of teaching.
+*Personal note: I’ve been a co-teacher for many, many years of teaching.
 I’ve been truly blessed to have wonderful co-teachers.
 Everyone is different and brings their own unique blend to the classroom.
 These different blends have brought me tons of inspiration and ideas, but best of all – they’ve made me a much better teacher.